 - Procedural and Governance Charges

-Our expert Glendale, CA, violent crimes defense lawyers will investigate your case, give you upfront, straightforward answers, and develop defense strategies that should be effective for your situation.
-We view your case, and you as a person, as unique and deserving of individual attention.
-If you need to craft your defense, call us at (800) 755-5174 or reach out online today for a free, private consultation to discuss your case.
+Our skillful Glendale, CA, violent crimes defense lawyers will look into your case, tell you the truth about your situation, and look for defensive tactics that can be used for your situation.
+You deserve a defense tailored to you, and we can provide that.
+If you're ready to craft your defense, speak with one of our representatives (800) 755-5174 or reach out online now for a free, private consultation to discuss your case.

-How the Law Offices of David S. Chesley's Lawyers Defend You Against Violent Crimes Allegations
+The Law Offices of David S. Chesley's Process to Defend You Against Violent Crimes Charges

-Our team of Glendale, CA, criminal defense lawyers know that every violent crime case is unique, and we give each of our clients' cases a tailored defense.
+Our team of Glendale, CA, criminal defense lawyers know that every violent crime case is unique, and we build a defense that's suited to your specific case.
 This is how we do it:

-- Research the Statutes and Your Case – We'll look into the charges and Glendale, CA, violent crime law specifics, to see if there are any special circumstances which apply to you.
+- Research the Statutes and Your Case – We'll investigate the charges and Glendale, CA, violent crime law specificsIf there are any quirks that are applicable to your case, we'll find them.

-- Put Together a Defense Strategy – Our lawyers will recommend a defensive strategy such as defense of others, consent, or procedural error.
+- Put Together a Defense Strategy – Our lawyers will recommend a defensive strategy such as defense of others, mistaken identity, or false allegations.

-- Negotiatiate With the State – We won't back down in negotiations; we'll fight to secure a plea deal that protects your interests.
+- Plea Bargain With the State – We won't back down in negotiations; we'll fight to secure a plea deal that protects your interests.

-- Fight At Trial – Should your case go to trial, we'll present our matchless defense in court and show the judge and/or jury your side of the story.
+- Fight At Trial – Should your case go to trial, we'll make sure that the judge and/or jury see your side of the story, and you're properly represented against the accusations.

-Major Glendale, CA, Violent Crime Allegations We Defend
+Major Glendale, CA, Violent Crime Charges We Defend

 Assault, Threats, and Interpersonal Harm Defense Lawyers

-Simple assault charges are usually a misdemeanor, however there are several more serious variations of them.
-Aggravated assault types of charges stem from attempts to cause serious harm, rather than just harm in general.
-Closely related is assault with a deadly weapon: Committing assault while using a weapon other than a gun.
+Simple assault charges are usually a misdemeanor, however you could also potentially face a severe variation on the charges.
+Aggravated assault charge types in particular are very similar to assault: they normally requires that the alleged offender was trying to cause 'serious' harm rather than general harm.
+Another similar one is assault with a deadly weapon: Attempts to harm while using a weapon other than a gun.
 These variations don't actually have statutes of their own, and instead are nicknames used to describe specific assault cases

-We also commonly defend reckless endangerment charges in Glendale, CA. This can include reckless driving, child endangerment, and other charges along those lines.
-Because of the variation in each of the laws, it's paramount to work with a violent crimes lawyer who knows how to defend each of the charges.
+We also commonly defend reckless endangerment charges in Glendale, CA. This can include reckless driving, child endangerment, and similar charges.
+Because of the difference in specific laws, it's important to work with a violent crimes lawyer who knows not only how to defend against individual charges, but also the combinations of them.

 - Kidnapping: Whereas false imprisonment confines a person to one location, kidnapping involves moving that person to a new location.

-- Terrorist Threats: Sometimes, criminal threats charges might be referred to as terrorist threats, if they are especially bad – you're also likely to see hate crime charges in these cases.
+- Terrorist Threats: Sometimes, criminal threats charges might be referred to as terrorist threats, if they are especially bad – watch out for linked hate crime accusations in these cases.

 - Torture: Torture goes beyond battery and includes serious injuries, done to make the alleged victim suffer.